BenjaminChoron/nest-starter-template/README.md

 ## Running the app

-- First, you need to create `.env.development` and `.env.test` files at the root of the project using the `.env.example` file as a template.
+- First, you need to create a `.env`file at the root of the project using the `.env.example` file as a template.
 - Then, you need to run `docker-compose up` at the root of the project to start the databases containers.
 - Then, you can run the app with the following commands: